Destination: Portugal

 What is the time zone for Portugal?

-Portugal has a single time zone (excluding its overseas territories e.g. the Azores), Western European Time.
-The nation observes daylight saving time from the last Sunday in March to the last Sunday in October.
+Portugal operates on a single time zone, Western European Time, except for its overseas territories like the Azores.
+The country follows daylight saving time from the final Sunday in March to the final Sunday in October.

 Is English widely spoken in Portugal?

-Yes, although Portuguese is the official language and is spoken by 96% of the population.
-Portuguese is also the sole official language of Brazil, Cape Verde, Guinea-Bissau, Mozambique, Angola and São Tomé and Príncipe and Portuguese speakers can also be found in parts of India, East Timor, Equatorial Guinea and Macau.
+While Portuguese is the official language spoken by 96% of the population in Portugal, it is worth noting its widespread presence beyond the country’s borders.
+Portuguese serves as the sole official language in Brazil, Cape Verde, Guinea-Bissau, Mozambique, Angola, and São Tomé and Príncipe.
+Additionally, Portuguese speakers are also prevalent in regions of India, East Timor, Equatorial Guinea, and Macau.

 Is tipping customary in Portugal?